MetaSys-LISBP/PhysioFit/docs/faq.rst

 understand the error, please post it in the "issues" section on `GitHub
 <https://github.com/MetaSys-LISBP/PhysioFit/issues>`_.
 We will try to respond as quickly as possible to solve your problem.

-What parameters values should I use?
+What parameter values should I use?
 ------------------------------------------------------------------

 TO BE IMPLEMENTED